unnathik/unnathik/README.md

-- 👋 Hi, I’m @unnathik
+- cs major (graduating 2025) at georgia tech
-- 👀 I’m interested in ML, AI, and edtech.
+- interested in math, nlp, and edtech
-- 🌱 I’m currently learning Python for machine learning.
+- currently seeking internships for summer 2023!
-- 💞️ I’m looking to collaborate on any cool projects you might have in mind!

 <!---
 unnathik/unnathik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.